alexconst/alexconst.github.io/technical/packer.md

 # Template files explained

-The template files are declared using JSON.
+The template files are declared using JSON[^json].

-*(minor pet peeve alert!)
-Which is unfortunate.
+[^json]: *(minor pet peeve alert!)* The JSON choice is unfortunate.
 If YAML had been used it would have been possible to use anchor and references, which would avoid the duplicate declarations in the `boot_command` for several builders.
-Another annoyance with JSON is that it doesn't support comments.*
+Another annoyance with JSON is that it doesn't support comments.

 While the only mandatory section is the builders, the typical structure is as follows:
 ```json